teawlue/Hangmangamebottg/READMEeng.md

 This bot for Telegram offers the classic game of "Hangman," where players must guess words one letter at a time.

+## WARNING

+This code will not work as you need to create `log.txt` and `reviews.txt` files, as well as a `.env` file in which to write your bot's API token.

 ## Features

 - **Start a New Game**: Players can start a new game, and the bot will automatically select a word for guessing.